BlaineDev/431-classes-2022/projectB/schedule.md

 ## Monday December 19

-- Please join the Zoom five minutes before the Start Time listed below
+- Please join the Zoom as indicated, five minutes before the Start Time listed below
-- See the email I sent you at about 9 AM on 2022-12-16 with subject line "**UPDATE: Revised Zoom Details for Monday 2022-12-19 presentations of 431 Project B" for Zoom information**."
+- See the email I sent you at about 9 AM on 2022-12-16 with subject line "**UPDATE: Revised Zoom Details for Monday 2022-12-19 presentations of 431 Project B**" for complete and revised Zoom information

 Date | Join Zoom at | Start Time | Code | Investigator(s)
 ----: | ----: | ----: | ----: | :-----------------------------: